karlkfi/kpt-config-sync/README.md

-PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by Nolos.
+PolicyImporter is an abstraction for a controller that consumes policy definitions from an external source of truth and builds a canonical representation of the hierarchy using cluster-level CRD(s) defined by Nomos.
-Nolos can be extended to support different sources of truth (e.g. Git, GCP, Active Directory) using different implementations of this abstraction.
+Nomos can be extended to support different sources of truth (e.g. Git, GCP, Active Directory) using different implementations of this abstraction.
 Note that we treat this canonical representation as internal implementation which should not be directly consumed by users.